arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 The Mini PCIe interface on the Portenta Mid Carrier is characterized by optimization with cellular and GNSS modules, supporting multiple communication protocols and power management features.
 It enables IoT, remote monitoring and edge computing applications with reliable connectivity.

 An **external power source of 6 V to 36 V is required** to use the Mini PCIe connector to maintain stable operation, especially for high-power consumption applications.
-To enable the Mini PCIe interface on the Portenta Max Carrier, the PCIE ENABLE (PWM6) pin requires 3.3 V and a compatible Mini PCIe module.
+To enable the Mini PCIe interface on the Portenta Max Carrier, the **PCIE ENABLE (PWM6)** pin requires 3.3 V and a compatible Mini PCIe module.
 The PCIE ENABLE (PWM6) is the 33rd pin of the High-Density Connector (HDC) Stacker Connector (J5).

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
-For stable Mini PCIe operation, cables compliant with ASTM B 258 and support up to 2 A of current are recommended (Cables with a cross-sectional area of 0.82 mm² to 1.3 mm² (AWG 18-16)).
+For stable Mini PCIe operation, cables compliant with ASTM B 258 and support up to 2 A of current are recommended <strong>(Cables with a cross-sectional area of 0.82 mm² to 1.3 mm² (AWG 18-16))</strong>.
 </p>
 </div>

-Compatible modules include the Arduino Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201), which provides LTE Cat.4 speeds of up to 150 Mbps download and 50 Mbps upload.
+Compatible modules include the **Arduino Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201)**, which provides LTE Cat.4 speeds of up to 150 Mbps download and 50 Mbps upload.
 The Portenta Max Carrier supports modem integration via the Qualcomm MSM Interface (QMI) and raw AT command based communication.
 Users can configure the module using Linux commands or the Arduino Linux Wizard for simplified setup.

-The complete pinout characteristics of the onboard Mini PCIe slot of the Portenta Max Carrier can be found in the [PCIe Connector section](#pcie-connector).
-The [full pinout document of the Portenta Max Carrier](https://docs.arduino.cc/resources/pinouts/ABX00043-full-pinout.pdf) includes a graphical representation of the mini PCIe interface pinout layout.
+The complete pinout characteristics of the onboard Mini PCIe slot of the Portenta Max Carrier can be found in the [**PCIe Connector section**](#pcie-connector).
+The [**full pinout document of the Portenta Max Carrier**](https://docs.arduino.cc/resources/pinouts/ABX00043-full-pinout.pdf) includes a graphical representation of the mini PCIe interface pinout layout.
 The image below shows the relevant section from the complete pinout documentation:

 ![Portenta Max Carrier Mini PCIe connector](assets/portentaMAXcarrier_mpcie_pinout.png)

-For detailed implementation instructions, refer to the [Portenta Max Carrier documentation on integrating the Pro 4G Module](https://docs.arduino.cc/tutorials/portenta-max-carrier/mpcie-4g-modem/).
+For detailed implementation instructions, refer to the [**Portenta Max Carrier documentation on integrating the Pro 4G Module**](https://docs.arduino.cc/tutorials/portenta-max-carrier/mpcie-4g-modem/).

 ### Pro 4G Module Compatibility
 The Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201) are compatible with the Portenta Max Carrier.
 The Portenta X8 (SKU: ABX00049) is the only compatible Portenta family board required for operation with the Portenta Max Carrier and the Pro 4G Module.

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
 The Pro 4G Module (GNSS Global / EMEA) requires external antennas to work correctly with wireless signals.
-There are three external antenna connectors: a main antenna connector, an Rx-diversity antenna connector and a GNSS antenna connector.
-The impedance of the antenna connectors are 50 Ω.
+There are three external antenna connectors: a main antenna connector, an Rx-diversity antenna connector and a GNSS antenna connector. <strong>The impedance of the antenna connectors are 50 Ω</strong>.
 </p>
 </div>

 The integration of the Pro 4G Modules is facilitated by a dedicated Arduino library.
-For detailed instructions on how to implement and use these modules, refer to the [dedicated documentation for in-depth implementation](https://docs.arduino.cc/tutorials/pro-4g-module/mpcie-4g-modem/).
+For detailed instructions on how to implement and use these modules, refer to the [**dedicated documentation for in-depth implementation**](https://docs.arduino.cc/tutorials/pro-4g-module/mpcie-4g-modem/).
 This documentation provides all necessary steps to ensure proper setup and functionality.

 ### Cell Modem
 The SARA-R412M-02B (U1) is a multi-region modem capable of connecting to 2G/Cat-M1/NBIoT networks worldwide.